 7. Are There Preventive Measures for Overspray?

 Absolutely.
 Proper masking with high-quality tape and plastic sheeting, maintaining optimal spraying distance, and checking environmental conditions can significantly reduce overspray.
-(See Also: How to Clean Subaru Dashboard: A Step-by-Step Guide for Spotless Interiors)
+(See Also: How to Clean Your Touchscreen in Car Like a Pro: A Comprehensive Guide)

 8. Can Paint Thinner Remove Tough Overspray?